mahf-opt/mahf/README.md

 A framework for modular construction and evaluation of metaheuristics.

-MAHF enables easy construction and experimental analysis of metaheuristics by breaking them down into their fundamental components.
+MAHF enables easy construction and experimental analysis of metaheuristics by decomposing them into their fundamental components.

-The framework supports not only evolutionary algorithms, but also any other metaheuristic framework, including non-population-based, constructive, and specifically hybrid approaches.
+The framework supports not only evolutionary algorithms, but also any other metaheuristic frameworks, including non-population-based, constructive, and especially hybrid approaches.

 # Overview